 If you want you eyebrows plucked/waxed or dyed – ask beforehand.
 If you are going somewhere like Bliss, a big part of their treatments is the up-sell.
 If they ask ‘would you like a quick blah blah mask?’ it is going to cost you, if they say ‘would you like a blast of oxygen’ it is going to cost you.
 Forewarned is forearmed.
 (In Bliss’s defence they do let you know this – not everyone does)

 Ah tissues.
 The very word fills me with the jitters.
 Tissues have no place in a facial.
 Even the softest, quadruple-ply whatever – muslin cloth does the job – and without scratching the skin and completely soaking up all your natural oils to boot.
 And what is more irritating than the constant ‘whooshing’ of people pulling the tissues out of the box next to your ear?

 Stop it.
 Immediately.

-There is no need to tone in between every stage – utterly pointless.
+There is no need to tone in between every stage – it’s pointless.
 Takes off all the good stuff you’re trying to leave in.
 Spritzing with a floral water is fine – get thee away from my face with all the cotton wool soaked in toner.
 Stop.
 It.

 Namely – breath and fingers.
 Someone tried to give me a facial once after they’d clearly just come back from their break.
 Their cigarette break.
-It did not end well.
-For her.
+Vile.
 This also relates to garlic, bad breath, onions, curry.. you get the drift.

 My favourite therapist ever has a slight tendency towards OCD.
 (LM this is for you!)